 Programs like Photoshop, which process a lot of information, can slow down a computer, especially if you don't have a powerful enough operating system

 .
 Confirm that your computer's operating system is compatible with the version of the large programs you use.
-If you find that programs are taking up space, switch them out for liter versions.
-For Photoshop, you could switch to GIMP, for example.
+If you find that programs are taking up space, switch them out for lighter versions.
+For Photoshop, you could switch to GIMP

 Your Mac Needs a break

 If you can't find the specific cause for your Mac's slowdown, we advise you to close all programs

 from the Activity Monitor.
 Click on each of them and select Exit